 Evan: "I can remember my baby...
 I can remember her bones against my teeth..."

-That's not even getting into the more disturbing implications: moments after holding his own intestines in his hands, Evan found himself restored to perfect health, without a single scratch or mark on his body.
+That's not even getting into the more disturbing implications: moments after holding his own intestines in his hands, Evan found restored to perfect health, without a single scratch or mark on his body (including the scars he obtained in his battle with the Rake months ago).
 HABIT is refusing to let him die until he murders his best friend.

-Even worse, HABIT seems to be growing more powerful: his signature purple distortion (which was subtle before) is almost omnipresent, and his voice has now acquired a demonic, reverberating undertone (implied to be HABIT's real voice).
+Even worse, HABIT seems to be growing more powerful: his signature purple distortion (which was subtle before) is almost omnipresent, and his voice has acquired a reverberating, demonic undertone (implied to be HABIT's real voice).
 There are even moments where he appears to speak without using Evan's body.